Opening Reception: Saturday, July 1 from 1-3 pm

-Kristen Palana is also an interdisciplinary artist originally from Swansea, MA. and now based in Malawi, Southern Africa.
-After decades as a digital artist and digital media professor on four continents, she’s reconnected with her fine art roots, thanks in part to a revelation she had when visiting Stacey’s studio in 2018.
-Stacey taught Kristen that day how to weave using a loom that required no electricity, software, or glowing screens which sparked the reawakening of her love of fine art after a twenty-year creative block.
+Kristen Palana is originally from Swansea, MA, and is now based in Malawi, Southern Africa.
+After decades as a digital artist and full-time digital media professor, she has connected back to her fine art roots.
 These days, her drawings and paintings are inspired by creative visualizations and the lofty mission statements and development goals used by the world’s top organizations.
 They can be used to imagine better outcomes for our lives, individually and collectively.
 For Kristen, the drawing process is a form of meditation that enables her to tap into a higher level of consciousness and rich artistic traditions that are thousands of years old.

 (Image 2) Stacey Piwinski: Self Portrait